Skip to content

 How To Release QL Trigger Points

-The best way to release QL trigger points is with a physical deep-tissue massage.
+The best way to resolve QL trigger points is with a physical deep-tissue massage.
 This can be done by the hands of a physical or massage therapist, or at home with a purposefully made QL release tool.
-The QL release tool I used and recommend is our own QL Claw, which we designed precisely for QL muscle release as well as the release of the other major back-pain-inducing muscles.
-Check out QL Claw here:
+The QL release tool I used and recommend is our own QL Claw, which we designed precisely for QL muscle release (as well as the release of the other 4 major back-pain-inducing muscles).
+Check out QL Claw and the QL release tutorial here:

 QL Claw